Blendify/blender-manual/blender_docs/manual/sculpt_paint/painting/texture_paint/tools.rst

 (Todo)

 Quick Edit
-   Edit a snapshot of the view-port in an external image editor.
+   Edit a snapshot of the viewport in an external image editor.
 Apply
    Project edited image back onto the object.
 Size
-   Size to capture the image for re-projecting.
+   Size of the captured image for reprojecting.
 Apply Camera Image
    Project an edited render from the active camera back onto the object.